ibm-cloud-docs/vpc/snapshots_vpc_manage.md

 ## IAM roles for creating and managing snaphots
 {: #snapshots-vpc-iam}

 Snapshots require IAM permissions for role-based access control.
-Table 1 describes these roles are they pertain to snapshots actions.
+Table 1 describes these roles as they pertain to snapshots actions.

 | Snapshot action | IAM role |
 |-----------------|----------|